Silhouette Cameo 4 versus Cricut Maker

 My Personal Opinion

 For a long time, I didn’t give my personal opinion, because my first opinion is that it matters to you.
-But after at least a year of people still asking me which one to get EVEN after being given my first response, they still want to know my personal preference.
+But after at least a year of people still asking me which one to get EVEN after I give my first response of “it depends on your preferences, they still just want to know my personal preference.

 And if you have read or seen my prior videos on this topic I don’t give a clear answer even after stating my history and use with both machines.

-However, if you must know, it is the Silhouette Cameo 4 and the Silhouette software.
+However, if you must know, it is this machine that I’ve gone to first most recently.
 This is my opinion though even after learning Silhouette second to Cricut.
 The software aligns with my brain.
 While not perfect I’m sure, it is just easier for me to resonate with.

 This isn’t the case for some people.
 Some prefer and resonate to Cricut.
 And I find it very rare that most people have truly given both a chance.